simvue-io/docs/docs/examples/tensorflow.md

     plt.xlabel(class_names[overall_guess[i]], color=correct_colour[i])
 plt.show()
 ```
 If we run this code, we should see that the model is fitted with 5 epochs, with results printed to the command line during each.
-A final result for the accuracy and loss is then printed (typically around 85% accuracy), and then thwe first 25 images and their corresponding guesses are displayed as shown below:
+A final result for the accuracy and loss is then printed (typically around 85% accuracy), and then the first 25 images and their corresponding guesses are displayed as shown below:
 <figure markdown>
   ![The predictions for the first 25 images in the validation dataset.](images/tf_model_results.png){ width="1000" }
 </figure>